 Dr Derek Ryan: Lecturer in Modernist Literature

-Dr Sarah Wood: Senior Lecturer in English and American Literature
+Dr Sarah Wood: Reader in English Literature and Literary Theory

 Dr Clare Wright: Lecturer in Medieval Literature